michaelts1/Betaburlogin/readme.md

 * Add custom CSS style.
 * Remove the "effects info" box.

 Currently, most of the automation features are toggable.
-In the future, I plan to allow toggling on/off all the features.
+In the far future, I plan to allow toggling on/off all the features.

 ###### Notes: